| ↑↑ Home | ↑ Net & Web |

 You may in addition want to download and store a copy of the web page if one of the following applies:

-If you decide to save multiple files, the automated downloaders wget
+If you decide to save multiple files, the automated downloaders wget or curl

 may help you. wget can